-Access to the property is by means of a shared access road for which there is assumed to be a suitable right of access and a mutual liability for upkeep and repair.
+Access to the property is by means of a shared drive and there is assumed to be a suitable right of access and a mutual liability for upkeep and repair.

-Drainage is to a septic tank and it should be confirmed that the system complies with current regulations.
+Drainage is to a private septic tank and full details should be confirmed including compliance with all current regulations.